GenciD21/Environment-Detection-System/README.md

    ##So what are we going to do?

    *My initial plan is use to the ESP-32 as a webserver in order to server data that can be parsed by our host computer.
 This isn't a terrible idea actually, because it means we can switch between a "local" and a "cloud" mode.
-Local mode would allow access to
+Local mode would allow for faster access when on the local network, while we'll likely use another cloud service for over the web.
+This means we'll have to utilize websockets and a cloiudserver for this task, as well as have a way to modify the networking mode via a push button.

 ## Revision Section
    *  My original plan was to use a LCD Display with I2C and BME280 with I2C, I"m changing that to using a TFT Display with LVGL and SPI.